Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

 Now we move on to the improvements of the theory.
-The first one is that centers of Taylor algebras absorb (as opposed to Taylor centers in arbitrary algebras as in Proposition~\ref{prop:center_absorbs}).
+The first one is that centers of Taylor algebras absorb.
+Note the difference to Proposition~\ref{prop:center_absorbs} which concerns Taylor centers in arbitrary algebras.

 \CenterTernaryAbsorbsSecond*